 land fragmentation and effect

-land fragmentation and it’s Agricultural effect. land fragmentation means breaking down of land into smaller sizes for farming purposes.
-The major reason here for land fragmentations is the availability of land that are not much for people to farm this results into large skin fragmentation. read more about soil structure and soil profile here
+land fragmentation and it\’s Agricultural effect. land fragmentation means breaking down of land into smaller sizes for farming purposes.
+The major reason here for land fragmentations is the availability of land that are not much for people to farm this results in large skin fragmentation. read more about soil structure and soil profile here

 of land so that it will be enough for the available farmers to have access in each planting season.
-Haven’t said much about land fragmentations and the process of fragmentation we will do Justice to looking at the effect of land fragmentation
+Haven\’t said much about land fragmentations and the process of fragmentation we will do Justice to look at the effect of land fragmentation

 effects of land fragmentation

-1. Land fragmentations reduces the production capacity of the Farmers
+1. Land fragmentations reduce the production capacity of the Farmers

 2. Fragmentation of land for farming purposes leads to destroying specialization. fragmentation of land for farming.